Federal Gun Laws

 The enactment of laws relating to gun permits is mostly left up to each individual state.
 Federal law does not mandate that a person must carry a firearm and nor does it deny them the right to carry.
-There are also no rules under Federal law for concealed firearms permits or licenses for US citizens.
+There are also no rules under Federal law for concealed carry firearms permits or licenses for US citizens.
 The only area Federal law affects state law is on who a permit to carry a concealed weapon can be issued to.
-A person is prohibited from carrying a concealed weapon if they qualify as a prohibited person under the following list;

 - Fugitives from justice

 - Persons who are unlawful users of or are addicted to narcotics or any other controlled substances

 - Persons adjudicated as a mental defective or who have been committed to a mental institution

 - Persons who have been convicted in any court of a crime punishable by imprisonment for a term exceeding one (1) year